mikeldiazrodriguez/mountain_ranges/README.md

 /grids/ ... folder with the layers of the covariates used in the study.

+/output/ ... folder with the output files in PNG format.

 /shp/ ... folder with the layers of the sites, the random points and the study area in vector format.

 /sm/ ... folder with supplementary information appendix with a detailed description of the obtention of each covariate.

-Diaz_et_al_22.html ... html file to reproduce the analysis.
+Diaz_23.html ... html file to reproduce the analysis.

-Diaz_et_al_22.Rmd ...
+Diaz_23.Rmd ...
 Rmarkdown file to reproduce the analysis.

 ## R Packages used
 [dismo](https://cran.r-project.org/web/packages/dismo/dismo.pdf) - Methods for species distribution modelling.